krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking/index.md

 * `TotalTime`: Total amount of CPU time that was spent in the function and all its children.
 * `Function (filename)`: This is the name of the function and the file where it is defined.

-This immediately showed that the [`re.search`](https://docs.python.org/3/library/re.html#re.search) function from Python's regex module was taking up 100% of the process time, and the execution time was spent in this function directly rather than in any children that it calls.
+From the output above, we can see that the [`re.search`](https://docs.python.org/3/library/re.html#re.search) function from Python's regex module takes up 100% of the process time, and the execution time is spent in this function directly rather than in any children that it calls.

 # Catastrophic Backtracking in Regular Expressions